alexgeorge50/mulesoft/README.md

        sample.java : which contains the java code for database connectivity mulsoft.iml

 Note: I used intellij IDEA community to write this java code.
 In order for database connnectivity, I used the JDBC connector.
+I ahd install JDBC connector plugin in intellij IDEA.

+I did try REST API integration, but couldn't finish it.